 And it’s beautiful.
-Think turquoise seas and white sand beaches, jagged limestone cliffs, beach-rimmed islands, mountainous jungle retreats.
+Think turquoise seas and white-sand beaches, jagged limestone cliffs, beach-rimmed islands, and mountainous jungle retreats.
 With that comes a whole range of lifestyle options.
-On a budget of around $2,000 a month including rent a couple can live well anywhere in the country.
+On a budget of around $2,000 a month including rent, a couple can live well anywhere in the country.

 1. Chiang Mai: Mountain Views and a Slower Pace of Life

-Located near the foothills of northern Thailand, an hour’s flight from Bangkok, Chiang Mai is popular for those seeking a calmer way of life and a more temperate climate.
+Located near the foothills of northern Thailand, an hour’s flight from Bangkok, Chiang Mai is popular for those seeking a calmer and more cultured way of life and the bonus of a more temperate climate.

-As the center of northern Thai, or Lanna, culture, Chiang Mai is home to hundreds of Buddhist temples, with a rich history that dates back some 700 years.
+As the center of northern Thai, or Lanna, culture, Chiang Mai is home to hundreds of Buddhist temples, with a rich history that dates back over 700 years.
 The reverence for this history, combined with a mountainside setting, helps give the area its unique feel.
-A moat still surrounds Chiang Mai’s historic core and the crumbing remains of this once walled city evoke its exotic past.
+A moat still surrounds Chiang Mai’s historic core and the crumbling remains of this once-walled city evoke its exotic past.

 With an average temperature of around 77 F during the cool season, Chiang Mai sees some of the country’s best weather.
 And here you have access to all of the modern conveniences and comforts of daily life, at some of the most reasonable prices in Thailand.
 You’ll find impressive dining options, movie theaters featuring first-run films, western-style malls, as well as a JCI-accredited hospital offering quality, affordable medical care.